 The only thing I found was the image below.

-So basically, they don’t offer a refund, so if you start paying the monthly or annual just know you won’t get any refund to you.
+So basically, they don’t offer a refund, so if you start paying monthly or annually, know you won’t get any refund.

 25. The Cost Compared to Other Platforms